queue-miscreant/chatango-client/README.md

 ># 	Class that draws an input box over (but not instead of) chat.
 >		prompt:			Prompt to supply to the overlay
 >		password:		Whether to draw input as stars, obfuscating what is typed
->		end:			Whether to raise SystemExit, ending the program
+>		end:			Whether to end the program

 CHANGELOG
 --------------------------
+## v5.1		*2016/7/16*
+* Added asking if opening more than two links at once
+* Lacking programs to run this prints blurbs instead of raising exceptions
+* Blurbs protected against overflowing
+* Fixed listOverlay drawing.
+Left justify done by client.py, not chatango.py
 ## v5		*2016/7/16*
 * Added scrolling upwards.
 Either press alt-up or alt-k to go up, and alt-down or alt-j to go down
 * Added k and j for up and down in listOverlay